DayuanJiang/next-ai-draw-io/README.md

 Edit `.env.local` and configure your chosen provider:

--   Set `AI_PROVIDER` to your chosen provider (bedrock, openai, anthropic, google, azure, ollama, openrouter, deepseek, siliconflow)
+-   Set `AI_PROVIDER` to your chosen provider (doubao,bedrock, openai, anthropic, google, azure, ollama, openrouter, deepseek, siliconflow)
 -   Set `AI_MODEL` to the specific model you want to use
 -   Add the required API keys for your provider
 -   `TEMPERATURE`: Optional temperature setting (e.g., `0` for deterministic output).
 Leave unset for models that don't support it (e.g., reasoning models).